-As management of the Port of Greater Cincinnati Development Authority ("Port Authority"), we offer readers of the Port Authority's financial statements this narrative overview and analysis of the financial activities of the Port Authority for the fiscal years ended December 31, 2006, 2005 and 2004.
-Please read this information in conjunction with the Port Authority's basic financial statements and footnotes that begin on page 11.
+As management of the Port of Greater Cincinnati Development Authority ("Port Authority"), we offer readers of the Port Authority's financial statements this narrative overview and analysis of the financial activities of the Port Authority for the fiscal years ended December 31, 2007, 2006 and 2005.
+Please read this information in conjunction with the Port Authority's basic financial statements and footnotes for the years ended December 31, 2007 and 2006 that begin on page 11.